 - the dog is a regulated dog.
 This could be a restricted dog or declared a dangerous or menacing dog.

 Council recommends that all dogs are micro-chipped.
 Ensure the pet's microchip details are up-to-date with the microchip register.
-This will help Council, the vet or lost animal shelter to reunite pet and owner quickly and easily.
+This will help Council, the vet or lost animal shelter to reunite pet and the owner quickly and easily.

 Transferring registration from another council

 New residents to Noosa can transfer their dog registration for free.
-Proof the dog is currently registered with another council is required.
+Proof the dog is currently registered with another Queensland council is required.
 Complete the dog registration form to transfer the dog registration to Noosa Council.